MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-dynamic-parameters-to-a-provider-help-topic.md

 1. Add the `PossibleValues` element and its child elements.
 Together, these elements describe the values of the dynamic parameter.
 This element is designed for enumerated values.
-If the dynamic parameter does not take a value, such as is the case with a switch parameter, or the values cannot be enumerated, add an empty `PossibleValues` element.
+If the dynamic parameter doesn't take a value, such as is the case with a switch parameter, or the values can't be enumerated, add an empty `PossibleValues` element.

    The following table lists and describes the `PossibleValues` element and its child elements.